Standard Lead Times & Production Volumes

 Multiple Lamination Cycles

-Buried vias will always add time due to adding more process steps per the multiple lamination cycles above.
-Blind vias can be less of a time constraint if they are connecting the outer layers to selective inner layers.
-Outer layer blind vias just add the steps of laser drill and plasma desmear before plating.
+Blind vias may pose less of a timing impact when connecting outer layers to selective inner layers.
+Outer-layer blind vias add laser drilling and plasma desmear steps before plating.

 Stiffeners